jhu-archives-and-manuscripts/archivesspace-duke-plugins/README.md

 To install plugin:

    1. Stop the application
-   2. Move the individual plugin directories into the archivesspace/plugins directory
+   2. Clone plugin into the archivesspace/plugins directory
-   3. Modify config.rb (in archivesspace/config) to list aspace-search-identifier
+   3. Modify config.rb (in archivesspace/config) to list jhu-aspace-search-identifier
    4. Run /archivesspace/scipts/setup-database.sh
    5. Restart the application /archivesspace/archivesspace.sh